 The peace and contentment which I had been gifted through the retreat, and which had help me not just to survive but enjoy the BAP, remained in place in the days that followed.
 The only interruptions were the well intentioned questions asking how things had gone, and the realisation that moments of significance in the decision making process were happening: I had felt rather queasy when I realised that the Advisers would have made their decisions and recommendations; and when the time came when the Church of England’s Ministry Division were due to email the report containing the recommendations to my Bishop and DDO I felt worse.
 Not that these were the only moments that disturbed my peace.

 Leading up to, during and after the BAP I found myself admonishing myself anytime I felt hopeful that I would be recommended to start training for ordination.
-Given what had happened before (see my post-BAP 1 blog posts in my timeline) I had decided it was better to expect the worse and be surprised by the best.
+Given what had happened before (see my blog posts after my first BAP in my timeline) I had decided it was better to expect the worse and be surprised by the best.
 As the time came for the letter to arrive that would tell me my fate an increasing sense of dread came, I knew that opening the letter would be very difficult and reading it even harder.